 Willy Winship is a flat-bottomed racing skiff.
-Her design is based on the excellent and shipshape sailing "flatties" made famous by the men who hand-raked shellfish on the Jersey coast some 75 years ago.
-These boats were smart sailers -- able, safe, capable of carrying a good load, and altogether first class.
+Her design is based on the excellent and shipshape sailing "flatties" made famous by the men who hand-raked shellfish on the Jersey coast some 75 years ago (this is written sometime in the 1970's).
+These boats were smart sailers - able, safe, capable of carrying a good load, and altogether first class.

 Do not get the notion that flat-bottomed skiffs are inadequate sea boats or that they slap and pound.
 When such boats are heeled over, the sharp corner formed by the side and bottom acts as an easing V. To be sure, a flat-bottomed hull will slap under adverse conditions, but this is a small compromise in light of the numerous advantages!